AmerikanischerAdler/webhack_playground/README.md

-# webhack_playground
+# WebHack Playground

+## Description
 A Local Web-Based Hacking Environment for Learning XSS, SSRF, etc.

+## Installation
+In Progress

+## Usage
+In Progress

+## Inspiration
+In Progress